 Although the European Programs in Amsterdam, Copenhagen, and Sarajevo all promote team research and debate on human rights and social justice in democratic societies, the focus of the programs differ slightly.

-The application form can be found here.
-The deadline to submit your application is February 12, 2017.
+The application process for the 2017 programs is now closed.
+The deadline to submit your application was February 12, 2017.